open-telemetry/opentelemetry-specification/specification/metrics/api.md

 Meters are identified by all of these fields.
 When more than one Meter of the same `name`, `version`, and `schema_url` is created, it is unspecified whether or under which conditions the same or different `Meter` instances are returned.
-Meter identity, and the terms _identical_ and _distinct_ applied to Meters in this specification describes Meter instances that have identical and/or distinct values for all three of their `name`, `version`, and `schema_url` attributes.
+The term _identical_ applied to Meters describes instances where all identifying fields are equal.
+The term _distinct_ applied to Meters describes instances where at least one identifying field has a different value.

 Implementations MUST NOT require users to repeatedly obtain a `Meter` with the same identity to pick up configuration changes.
 This can be